 Ways to invest in physical gold

 You can buy physical gold from precious metals dealers, banks or individual sellers or retailers.
 Most people purchase gold bullion when buying physical gold for investment purposes.
 These assets are typically stored in a home safe or with a bank or other depository.

-- Gold bullion: Physical gold bullion can refer to any gold bar or ingot that is at least 99.5% pure gold (i.e., 995 parts per 1,000 fine gold).
+- Physical gold bullion can refer to any gold bar or ingot that is at least 99.5% pure gold (i.e., 995 parts per 1,000 fine gold).
 Gold bars are required to weigh between 350 and 430 troy ounces (roughly 11 to 13 kilograms), but ingots can come in various shapes and sizes.

-- Gold coins: You can find bullion coins as well as numismatic, or collectible, coins.
-Collector’s coins can sell for a higher premium than bullion because of their added numismatic value.
+- You can find bullion coins as well as numismatic, or collectible, coins.
+Collectors’ coins can sell for a higher premium than bullion because of their added numismatic value.
 However, it’s important to purchase through a reputable coin dealer if you want to invest in gold coins — you don’t want to wind up with a stash of gold-plated nickel.
 Popular gold coins include the Krugerrand, the American Gold Eagle and the Canadian Gold Maple Leaf.

-- Gold jewelry: Investing in gold jewelry makes sense because it holds value and is easy to liquidate.
+- Investing in gold jewelry makes sense because it holds value and is easy to liquidate.
 Like coins, jewelry might have added value based on its rarity and craftsmanship.
-Some people prefer gold jewelry because it doubles as a status symbol and can be passed down from generation to generation.
+Some people prefer gold jewelry because it can be worn and passed down from generation to generation.

-In addition to buying physical gold, you can put your money into funds that hold assets related to gold, such as gold ETFs or futures contracts — or a retirement account backed by gold.
-If you have a stock trading account, you can invest in a gold fund on the stock exchange, such as the SPDR Gold Trust (GLD), which holds gold in reserve.
-Since the trust holds gold in reserve, its value is reflective of the price of gold.
+In addition to buying physical gold, you can put your money into funds that hold assets related to gold, such as gold ETFs or futures contracts, or a retirement account backed by gold.
+Additionally, you can invest in a gold fund on the stock exchange, such as the SPDR Gold Shares (GLD), which holds gold in reserve.